scaleway/scaleway-csi/examples/kubernetes/README.md

 This plugin supports at rest encryption of the volumes with Cryptsetup/LUKS.

-**Note that resizing an encrypted volume does not work (https://github.com/container-storage-interface/spec/issues/445)**

 ### Storage Class parameters

 In order to have an encrypted volume, `encrypted: true` needs to be added to the StorageClass parameters.
-You will also need a passphrase to encrypt/decrypt the volume, which is taken from the secrets passed to the `NodeStageVolume` method.
+You will also need a passphrase to encrypt/decrypt the volume, which is taken from the secrets passed to the `NodeStageVolume` and `NodeExpandVolume` method.

 The [external-provisioner](https://github.com/kubernetes-csi/external-provisioner) can be used to [pass down the wanted secret to the CSI plugin](https://kubernetes-csi.github.io/docs/secrets-and-credentials-storage-class.html) (v1.0.1+).

-Two additional parameters are needed on the StorageClass:
+Some additional parameters are needed on the StorageClass:
 - `csi.storage.k8s.io/node-stage-secret-name`: The name of the secret
 - `csi.storage.k8s.io/node-stage-secret-namespace`: The namespace of the secret
+- `csi.storage.k8s.io/node-expand-secret-name`: The name of the secret (see note below).
+- `csi.storage.k8s.io/node-expand-secret-namespace`: The namespace of the secret (see note below).

+> Volume expansion for encrypted volumes is only supported with the `CSINodeExpandSecret` feature gate which is available since `v1.25.0` and by default since `v1.27.0`.

 The secret needs to have the passphrase in the entry with the key `encryptionPassphrase`.